-- Monitors signals indicating the status of the 10 input pins, VP1 to VP4, VH, and VX1 to VX5. - Can be entered from any other state. - Three exit routes move the state machine onto the next state: sequence detection, fault monitoring, and timeout. - Delay timers for the sequence and timeout blocks can be programmed independently and changed with each state change.
-The range of timeouts is from 0 ms to 400 ms. - Output condition of the 10 PDO pins is defined and fixed within a state. - Transition from one state to the next is made in less than 20 μs, which is the time needed to download a state definition from EEPROM to the SE.
+- Monitors signals indicating the status of the 10 input pins, VP1 to VP4, VH, and VX1 to VX5. - Can be entered from any other state. - Three exit routes move the state machine onto a next state: sequence detection, fault monitoring, and timeout. - Delay timers for the sequence and timeout blocks can be programmed independently and changed with each state change.
+The range of timeouts is from 0 ms to 400 ms. - Output condition of the 10 PDO pins is defined and fixed within a state. - Transition from one state to the next is made in less than $20~\mu s$ , which is the time needed to download a state definition from EEPROM to the SE. - Can trigger a write of the black box fault and status registers into the black box section of EEPROM.

-The ADM1062 offers up to 63 state definitions.
+The ADM1166 offers up to 63 state definitions.
 The signals monitored to indicate the status of the input pins are the outputs of the SFDs.